z3r0l1nk/z3r0l1nk/README.md

 👨‍💼 **Professional Life:**
 - Currently a DevOps engineer at IBM, leveraging the transformative power of technology.
-- Expertise in infrastructure management, automation using Ansible, Proxmox, Linux VM servers, and Python scripting.
+- Expertise in infrastructure management, automation using Ansible, Proxmox, Linux VM servers, bash scripting and Python scripting.

 💻 **Tech Hobbyist:**
 - My love for tech extends into my personal life: